Hill stations in South India

 Summer temperature in Kodaikanal range around 20-25 degrees, often with cool breeze and the unpredictable mist which descend down on the hill station anytime.
 Dare I say that the mist lends a ‘myst-erious’ charm to this beautiful town.

+There are plenty of places to visit in Kodaikanal.
 Such pleasant whether makes walking and bicycling around the lake an absolute pleasure.
 Boating in the Kodaikanal lake is also quite popular among the tourists.
 The other two attractions frequented by tourists and located within the city with walking distance to each other are Coaker’s walk and Bryant park.
 There are some other viewpoints outside of the town such as Dolphin nose (wtf!) but imho they are not worth it and are just set as tourist trap.

 And yeah while you are there in Kodaikanal do try the home made chocolates which is available at throwaway prices and even if you are not interested in buying you can ask for a sample for free.